sandokandias/pojo-to-spreadsheet/README.md

 ## Status

 This project is currently under development.
-Feel free to implement new types or suggest improvements / corrections via pull request, as well as any correction of English used incorrectly.
+Feel free to implement new formats or suggest improvements / corrections via pull request, as well as any correction of English used incorrectly.
 \0/

 ## Features